Ross Gardler

 This award enabled Ross to return to the UK with his now pregnant wife and focus on his open source contributions.
-He acted as the Apache Software Foundations Google Summer of Code administrator in its first few years.
+He acted as the Apache Software Foundation's Google Summer of Code administrator in its first few years.
 This work led to the creation of the Apache Community Development Project in 2009 where Gardler acted as the first Vice President of Community Development.
 This Apache project continues to manage the foundations engagement with mentoring programs and other such activities.

 In 2007 Ross and family moved to Oxford, UK where he took on the role of Manager at OSS Watch the publicly funded open source advisory service for the UK Higher and Further Education sector and had another child in 2010.
 In this role he focused on how openness in software development could help drive innovations in the academic sector.
 In 2011 he again returned to consulting work and in 2013 he and his family moved to Redmond, WA as Ross joined Microsoft Open Technologies, Inc. a wholly owned subsidiary of Microsoft which exists to "further advance the company’s long-standing investments in openness including interoperability, open standards and open source.".

 Shortly after joining Microsoft Open Technologies, Inc. the Apache Software Foundation board elected Gardler to act as President of the foundation.
 In 2015 Microsoft Open Technologies was merged into Microsoft and Ross moved to a team delivering open source on Azure.

 He was the founding Program Manager on the Azure Container Service which, in 2016 attracted Brendan Burns, a co-founder of Kubernetes as lead architect.
 In 2017, the container startup company Deis was acquired to add significant technical strength to the team.

 Throughout his work at Microsoft Ross has continued to be fully engaged with open source projects and often speaks on the topic of innovation through open source at key events around the world.
 In 2021 Ross was elected to the board of OASIS Open in order to work "with OASIS as it leverages the intersection of open source and open standards".